Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Hosting/Index.md

 ﻿## Hosting with Docker

-[Docker](https://www.docker.com/) is the preferred way to host web applications created with the GenHTTP application framework. .NET allows to create images for various platforms and CPU architectures.
+[Docker](https://www.docker.com/) is the preferred way to host standalone web applications created with the GenHTTP application framework. .NET allows to create images for various platforms and CPU architectures.
 For a list of available base images, see their [Docker Hub](https://hub.docker.com/_/microsoft-dotnet-core-sdk/) page.